 The District's fiscal year is from July 1 until June 30.
-The Superintendent shall present to the Board, no later than the first regular meeting in August, a tentative budget with appropriate explanation.
+The Superintendent shall present to the School Board, a tentative budget with appropriate explanation.
 This budget shall represent the culmination of an ongoing process of planning for the fiscal support needed for the District's educational program.
 The District's budget shall be entered upon the Illinois State Board of Education's "School District Budget Form."
 To the extent possible, the tentative budget shall be balanced as defined by the State Board of Education guidelines.
 The Superintendent shall complete a tentative deficit reduction plan if one is required by the State Board of Education guidelines.